New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Numerical Results

-In Figure \ref{fig:exp1}, we represent the exponential convergence for {the} A-controlled and B-controlled systems, {which} we proved in section \ref{sec:problem}.
+This result agrees with our motivation {for} introducing $f_B$ as a \emph{stronger} control, especially tailored to treat {higher Reynolds number flows} with $\nu \ll 1$, while $f_A$ was defined to deal with {laminar} settings where $(\nu - K_0\norm{U}_{L^{\infty}((0,T);H^1(\Omega))})>0$, namely $\nu \sim 1$ {(see Theorem~\ref{theo:gunz1})}.
+In Figure \ref{fig:exp1}, we represent the exponential convergence for {the} A-controlled and B-controlled systems, {which} we proved in Section \ref{sec:problem}.
 We show the value of {the \emph{tracking error},} $E_U(t) = \norm{u(t) -U(t)}_{L^2(\Omega)}^2$, for $\gamma \in \{5, 1\}$ and $t \in (0, 8)$ in the right plot of Figure \ref{fig:exp1}.
 Similarly, the left panel shows the temporal evolution of $E_U(t)$ when $\gamma \in \{50, 25\}$ and $t \in (0, 0.3)$, where the considerably shorter time interval is justified by the fact that convergence is reached way before the final time $T=8$.
 Indeed, for $\gamma = 50$, $E_U(t)$ is below machine precision already for $t=0.324$.
 For {the} large values of $\gamma \in \{50, 25\}$, the two controls are comparable in terms of convergence.
 Differences between the A-controlled and B-controlled cases appear for smaller values of $\gamma$, i.e., $\gamma=5$ and $\gamma=1$.
 While for $\gamma = 5$ the exponential convergence is preserved for both controls, we can observe that {\it $f_A$ does not converge to $U$ for $\gamma=1$, whereas $f_B$ quickly converges to $U$}.
 For these reasons, from now on, we will investigate the performances of the $f_B$ control, {which} {is} more suited to problems where $\gamma \ll 1$, i.e., when the control action might not {be sufficient to stabilize the simulation in the convective-dominated regime.}

-\subsection{noEFR vs.\ EFR and aEFR Numerical Comparison (Experiment 2)}
+\subsection{noEFR vs.\ EFR and aEFR numerical comparison (Experiment 2)}

 Following the discussion above, {in what follows}, we only consider the control $f_B$, {which is more appropriate for high $Re$ flows.} A natural question arises: What happens to $f_B$ as $\gamma \rightarrow 0$, namely for a weak control action, {which is common in realistic applications}.